OWASP/www-project-ai-security-and-privacy-guide/content/ai_exchange/content/docs/2_threats_through_use.md

 PMLR, 2018.

 #### #TRAINADVERSARIAL
-(development-time datascience).
-Train adversarial: Add adversarial examples to the training set to make the model more resilient (Datascience).
+(development-time data science).
+Train adversarial: Add adversarial examples to the training set to make the model more resilient (Data science).
 While adversarial training does make a model more robust against specific attacks, it is important to note that it also adds significant training overhead, does not scale well with model complexity / input dimension, can lead to overfitting, and may not generalize well to new attack methods.
 For a general summary of adversarial training, see [Bai et al.](https://arxiv.org/pdf/2102.01356.pdf)

   Links to standards: